 Macau to close casinos for two weeks over virus

-Macau on Tuesday said it will temporarily close down all casinos as the gambling hub battles the deadly coronavirus, cutting off the lifeblood of the city's economy.
-The move came as the former Portuguese colony confirmed its tenth confirmed case of the virus, which has killed more than 400 people in China, infected tens of thousands and spread to more than 20 countries.
+Macau on Tuesday said it will temporarily close all casinos as the gambling hub battles the deadly coronavirus, cutting off the lifeblood of the city's economy.
+The move came as the former Portuguese colony confirmed its tenth case of the virus, which has killed more than 400 people in China, infected tens of thousands, and spread to more than 20 countries.

-Chief Executive Ho Iat-seng, a pro-Beijing appointee who took office in December, said the gambling industry would initially shutter for two weeks but he warned the closures could be extended if the virus continued to spread.
-"This is a difficult decision but we have to do it, for the health of our Macau residents," he told reporters.
+Chief Executive Ho Iat-Seng, a pro-Beijing appointee who took office in December, said the gambling industry would close for two weeks, but warned that could be extended if the virus continues to spread.
+"This is a difficult decision, but we have to do it for the health of our Macau residents," he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)